Simplicity of the automorphism group of fields with operators: Automorphisms of -tame models

-We will now reproduce verbatim in our context Lascar's proof of the simplicity of the group of field automorphisms of $\mathbb C$ fixing $\Q^\text{alg}$ \cite{dL97}.
-More precisely, we will show the simplicity of the group of automorphisms $\Aut(\UU/\cl(\emptyset))$, modulo the subgroup of bounded automorphisms.
+We will now reproduce verbatim Lascar's proof of the simplicity of the group of field automorphisms of $\mathbb C$ fixing $\Q^\text{alg}$ \cite{dL97}.
+More precisely, we will show that every element in $\Aut(\UU/\cl(\paraset))$ is a product of four conjugates of $\tau$ and $\tau\inv$, whenever $\tau$ moves $p_0$ maximally (in case such an automorphism exists).